windirstat/windirstat/README.md

 Bitbucket features a whole section on the topic of contributing.
 If you don't agree on the requirements, feel free to contact a project member regardless before you put any substantial effort into your potential contribution.

+To see a list of contributors, please check out [the contributors page](CONTRIBUTORS.md).

 ## Compatibility